-The Mayor’s Office for People with Disabilities’ Youth Employment Programs are aimed at proactively combating the high unemployment rate of working-age Chicagoans with disabilities, which is approximately 65 percent, according recent U.S. Census Bureau statistics.
+The Mayor’s Office for People with Disabilities’ Youth Employment Program are aimed at proactively combating the high unemployment rate of working-age Chicagoans with disabilities, which is approximately 65 percent, according to recent U.S. Census Bureau statistics.

-Together with public and private sector partners, MOPD seeks to overcome this statistic by giving students with disabilities the tools they need to gain future employment through a three-prong approach to career exploration, career development and paid summer internships.
+Together with public and private sector partners, MOPD seeks to overcome this statistic by giving students with disabilities the tools they need to gain future employment through a three-prong approach to career exploration, career development, and summer internships.

-This year-long program encourages students to make the connection between Disability Mentoring Day, Job Shadow Week and One Summer Chicago.
-MOPD’s Youth Employment Programming follows the school year calendar, beginning at the start of the year with student recruitment and continues throughout the year, concluding with paid internships during the summer months.
+This year-long program encourages students to make the connection between Disability Mentoring Day, Groundhog Job Shadow Day, and One Summer Chicago.
+MOPD’s Youth Employment Programming follows the school year calendar, beginning at the start of the year with student recruitment and continues throughout the year, concluding with internships during the summer months.